 The main road however winds around this less inhabited interior part of the island for kilometres around Alang grass covered hills, until it meets at last the Praipaha Tarimbang road at Simpang Tabundung.

 In Tarimbang you will see tourists again.
+Mainly surfers go to Tarimbang because of the legendary wave "Millers Right".
+But the bay is also famous because of its natural beauty: semi-circular with a diameter of 2 km, beautiful surf and clear water, surrounded by rocks and tropical vegetation.
+This bay is unique - hopefully it will not be filled up with hotel castles.
 The village lies at the mouth of a river delta.
 In the plain you don't need a guide.
 In the dry season, distances are short - in the monsoon season you must walk around the fields and meanders of the river.
-Upstream are several Marapu villages and a dam.
-Through this, irrigation of the delta will once be regulated.
-A little further there is the small waterfall Kabubul, and finally the way goes uphill and leads back to the main road.
+Upstream are several Marapu villages and a dam, which is used to regulate the irrigation of the delta.
+A little further there is the waterfall Kabubul, and finally the way goes uphill and leads back to the main road.
 You can only reach the adjoining bays with a guide, as the jungle is too confusing.
 To the east you reach Pindu Hurani and other beautiful original and traditional villages (cf. above) within a few hours.
 To the west Mambang bay can be reached in a few hours.
-It is one of the most beautiful bays and beaches of Sumba.
-Mambang bay is also accessible by foot via a completely overgrown driveway from Praibakul to Kambaru (cf. below).
+It is also one of the most beautiful bays and beaches of Sumba.
+Mambang bay is also accessible by a path from Praibakul to Kambaru (cf. below).